afdw/ocaml-rust-parser-generator/README.md

 ## Building and running

-The library can be built by executing the following command (Rust and OCaml with Dune required):
+The library can be built by executing the following command (Rust with `cargo-expand`, which can be installed using the command `cargo install cargo-expand`, and OCaml with Dune are required):

 ```shell
 make build